Echo360 (EchoVideo): Browser Capture (record on any computer while online)

 Manage your Video Recording

-• STOP ⏹️ (video stops and publishes to your Echo360 Library).
+• STOP ⏹️ (video stops and publishes to your EchoVideo Library).

 • PAUSE ⏸️ (video is paused until you click record again).

 • DELETE X (cancels your recording, it is deleted and cannot be recovered).
-A warning box will pop up asking you to confirm the deletion.
+A warning box will pop up asking you to confirm that you want to cancel the recording.

 Finish your Recording